matekelemen/CiE/libraries/FEM/python/modules/pyfem/readme.md

 * $`K       = \int_\Omega \kappa \frac{dN_i}{dx}\frac{dN_j}{dx}d\Omega`$
 * $`K_g     = \int_\Omega \frac{d\kappa}{du}N_j\frac{dN_i}{dx}\frac{dN_k}{dx} d\Omega \hat{u}_k  `$

-*Notes: $`K_g`$ is pretty expensive to compute at each iteration while not contributing all that much to the convergence of the Newton iteration.
-In some cases (with nonzero source loads for example) it even prevents the residual from converging.
-Maybe it's just a bug in the code but right now, neglecting $`K_g`$ and using only $`K`$ is much faster and more reliable.*

 ## Alternative to the Newton method

 Since the Newton method comes with a lot of extra computational burdens while not ensuring convergence, it's a good idea to try cheaper alternatives.
 One possible method is converting the problem into a fixed point iteration: